codesenju/dotpy/students/exercise/webserver.md

 ![ssh](../../images/ssh.png)

 # Setup the Webserver
+Copy and paste bellow in your terminal:

+*You will be asked to enter your name, please do so and press enter*.
 ```bash
 read -p "Enter your name: " name && \
 sudo apt update && \